Interactive Brokers Group was launched in the United States over 40 years ago and opened offices in Australia in 1997.

 What are the key features of IB share trading?

-If you're thinking of opening an Interactive Broker account from Australia, here are some of the features you can expect:
+If you're thinking of opening an Interactive Brokers account from Australia, here are some of the features you can expect:

 Single account for stocks, forex and CFDs

-Unlike other trading platforms where you need multiple accounts to trade different products, IB allows you to access Australian stocks, international stocks, futures, options, fixed income, CFDs and ETFs all from the one account.
+Unlike other trading platforms where you need multiple accounts to trade different products, IB allows you to access Australian stocks, international stocks, futures, options, fixed income, CFDs and ETFs all from a single account.

 Invest in global markets

-You can buy and sell stocks and other securities from 26 different countries from the one account 24 hours a day, 6 days a week.
+You can buy and sell stocks and other securities from 26 different countries from a single account 24 hours a day, 6 days a week.
 Unfortunately, IB does not list its conversion rates on the website.
 To find out what rate IB is offering for each currency, you’ll need to manually enter the details into the trading platform.

 Earn interest on idle cash